Here are some women’s clinics in Grand Rapids that may be able to help you, depending on your need.

 This women’s clinic specializes in healthcare services for normal and abnormal processes of a woman’s reproductive system.
 Many services are provided including care during pregnancy, gynecological care, surgical intervention, and ultrasound.
-Grand Rapids Women’s Health does take Medicaid; however, a signed referral from the Pregnancy Resource Center (or a physician) is required.
+Grand Rapids Women’s Health does take Medicaid; however, a signed referral from the PRC Grand Rapids (or a physician) is required.

 Mercy Health Family Medicine Residency Center 616-685-6922 Multiple Locations in Grand Rapids and Muskegon

 The Mercy Health Family Medicine Residency helps women obtain Medicaid and establish prenatal care at one of the Residency Obstetrical Clinics closest to them.
 There are locations in Kent, Ottawa, and Muskegon counties.